George Taylor (Pennsylvania politician): Early life and education

 Taylor was born in the North of Ireland (now Northern Ireland), possibly Ulster, in 1716.
 He emigrated to the American colonies at age 20, landing in Philadelphia in 1736.

 According to early 18th century biographies of the signers of the Declaration of Independence, he is believed to have been the son of a Protestant clergyman.
-To pay for his passage, Taylor was indentured to Samuel Savage, Jr., who was ironmaster at the French Creek Iron Works in Coventry in Chester County northwest of Philadelphia.
+To pay for his passage, Taylor was indentured to Samuel Savage Jr., who was ironmaster at the French Creek Iron Works in Coventry in Chester County northwest of Philadelphia.

 Career

 Iron worker

-Taylor started as a laborer at the ironworks, but when it was discovered he had a certain degree of education, he was promoted by 1739 to a position in the offices as a clerk.
+Taylor started as a laborer at the ironworks.
+In 1739, he was promoted to a clerk.

-In 1738, Savage, his brother-in-law Samuel Nutt, Jr., and his mother Anna Savage Nutt built Warwick Furnace, a cold blast, charcoal furnace to the west, which they named Warwick.
+In 1738, Savage, his brother-in-law Samuel Nutt Jr., and his mother Anna Savage Nutt built Warwick Furnace, a cold blast, charcoal furnace to the west, which they named Warwick.
 Savage died in 1742, and the following year, Taylor married Savage's widow, Ann, whose maiden name was also Taylor.
 In 1745, under iron master John Potts, Taylor was made manager of the works, which consisted of the furnace and Coventry Forge.
 When Ann's son Samuel III reached legal age in 1752, the son assumed ownership of the mills by the terms of his father's will.

 The Taylors continued to live at Warwick Furnace until 1755, when Taylor formed a partnership to lease the Durham Furnace in Upper Bucks County, north of Philadelphia.
-The ironworks, built in 1727, was started by a group of investors who were among Pennsylvania's wealthiest and most influential men, including James Logan, proprietor of the Pennsylvania colony for the Penn family, and William Allen, later the colony's chief justice and founder of Allentown (then called Northampton Town).
+The ironworks, built in 1727, was started by a group of investors who were among Pennsylvania's wealthiest and most influential men, including James Logan, proprietor of the Pennsylvania colony for the Penn family, and William Allen, later the colony's chief justice and founder of Allentown, then called Northampton Town.